 Angular: Advantages And Disadvantages

 Let’s summarize everything said in the previous paragraph and name the advantages and disadvantages of Angular 2.0+.
 Among its strength, there are the following:

 - The MVC architecture.
 It divides the application business logic from its visual presentation, leading to higher performance and fewer bugs.

 - Two-way data binding.
-This technique results in much higher response speed, which is especially essential for web applications.
+This technique results in a much higher response speed, which is especially essential for web applications.

 - Versatile design tools.
 Speaking of design, Angular Material should be mentioned.
-It is a built-in library that saves lots of time designing elements.
+It is a built-in library that saves lots of time in designing elements.
 It contains various UI components already adapted to different browsers — for example, buttons, navigation patterns, or indicators.